google/highway/README.md

 `-DHWY_CMAKE_ARM7:BOOL=ON` to the CMake command line; see #834 and #1032.
 We understand that work is underway to remove this limitation.

+To benefit from Armv8/v9 vusdot and vusdotq instructions, you can add "+i8mm" to the -march compiler flag, assuming the target CPU(s) support that.

 Building on 32-bit x86 is not officially supported, and AVX2/3 are disabled by default there.
 Note that johnplatts has successfully built and run the Highway tests on 32-bit x86, including AVX2/3, on GCC 7/8 and Clang 8/11/12.
 On Ubuntu